Shan Masood

-Shan Masood (Urdu, Punjabi: شان مسعود; born 14 October 1989) is a Pakistani international cricketer.
-He plays for Yorkshire County Cricket Club, and the Multan Sultans in domestic cricket.
-He is a left-handed batter and an occasional right-arm medium-fast bowler.
+Shan Masood Khan (Urdu: شان مسعود; born 14 October 1989) is a Pakistani international cricketer who is the current captain of the Pakistan national cricket team in Test cricket since November 2023.
+Previously, he served as a captain of Karachi Kings, Multan Sultans, Southern Punjab, and Yorkshire County Cricket Club.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
-He has also served as the captain of Multan Sultans and Southern Punjab Cricket Team.
-Currently, he is the appointed captain of the Yorkshire County Cricket Club for the 2023 County season.
-He was part of the Pakistan Cricket Team's squad that finished 2nd at the ICC WORLD T20 2022.

 Early life and education

-He was born in 1989 in Kuwait, where his father worked in a bank.
+Shan Masood was born in 1989 in Kuwait, where his father worked in a bank.
 Following the Iraqi invasion of Kuwait and the start of the Gulf War, the family left for their native Pakistan, settling down in Karachi again.

 His father Mansoor Masood Khan, apart from being a professional banker, always had an interest in sports, himself playing hockey at provincial level while loving cricket as well and encouraging his son to be invested in the field.
 Mansoor became a member of the governing board in the Pakistan Cricket Board in 2014.

-His paternal uncle Waqar Masood Khan is a retired civil servant specialized in Islamic economics who has worked in Imran Khan's cabinet as a special assistant for finance and revenue during 2020-2021, his elder sister died in 2021 while his younger brother Ali is a barrister.
+His paternal uncle, Waqar Masood Khan, is a retired civil servant who served as Pakistan's longest serving Federal Secretary for Finance.
+His elder sister died in 2021 while his younger brother Ali is a barrister.

 After moving to the United Kingdom with his parents, he studied at Stamford School, Lincolnshire and then Durham University where he studied economics.
 He studied Management and Sports Sciences at Loughborough University through a distance learning programme.

 Domestic career

+Pakistan

-In his first-class debut in the 2007 season, Masood scored 54 for Karachi as part of a 154-run opening stand with Asad Shafiq.
-He also played three first-class games for Durham University.
+In his first-class debut in the 2007–08 season of Quaid-e-Azam Trophy, Masood scored 54 for Karachi Whites against Hyderabad as part of a 154-run opening stand with Asad Shafiq.

 In April 2018, he was named the vice-captain of Khyber Pakhtunkhwa's squad for the 2018 Pakistan Cup.

 In September 2019, Masood was named as the captain of Southern Punjab for the 2019–20 Quaid-e-Azam Trophy tournament.

 He is captain of Bagh Stallions in the Kashmir Premier League.

+England

+Earlier, he had played three first-class games for Durham University.

 In December 2021, he was signed by Derbyshire for the 2022 county season.
 In April 2022, in the second round of matches in the 2022 County Championship, Shan scored his maiden double century in first-class cricket, scoring an unbeaten 201 runs on the opening day against Sussex.
-In the following match, Shan scored another double century, becoming the first batter for Derbyshire to score back-to-back double centuries in first-class cricket.
+In the following match, Shan scored another double century, becoming the first batsman for Derbyshire to score back-to-back double centuries in first-class cricket.
 In May 2022, he scored his third century for Derbyshire against Worcestershire.

+Masood was appointed captain of the Yorkshire County Cricket Club for the 2023 County season.